Rstacode/otpiq/README.md

 ## 🛠️ Requirements

 - PHP 8.1 or higher
-- Laravel 10.x or higher
+- Laravel 10 or higher
-- Composer

 ---